 - 1. Treat all Staff as Professionals.
 Clear, honest communication that respects the abilities, experience and dignity of each individual is expected. - 2.
 Direct Administrative and Operational Questions to City Management.
 Questions of Staff and/or requests for additional information should be directed only to the City Administrator or their designee.
 The City Administrator should receive a copy of any written request for information when applicable.
 Materials supplied to an official in response to a request will be made available to all members of the body so that all have equal access to information. - 3.
 Never Publicly Criticize an Individual Employee.
 Officials should never express concerns about the performance of an employee in public or to the employee directly.
-Comments about staff performance should only be made to the City Administrator through private correspondence or conversation. - 4.
-Avoid Involvement in Administrative Functions.
+Comments about staff performance should only be made to the City Administrator through private correspondence or conversation.
+State law sets aside rules for disciplinary hearings or employee corrections that must be followed to avoid liability both for the City and individually.
+Employees have rights that Council may violate by acting out of order.

+- 4. Avoid Involvement in Administrative Functions.
 Officials must not attempt to influence Staff on the making of appointments, awarding of contracts, selecting of consultants, or other such administrative functions.
-If the project is brought to the Council or other responsible body, then officials may, of course, discuss these matters and issues at that appropriate time.

-5. Check with City Staff on Correspondence Before Taking Action.
+If the project is brought to the Council or other responsible body, then officials may, of course, discuss these matters and issues at that appropriate time. - 5.
+Check with City Staff on Correspondence Before Taking Action.
 Before sending correspondence, council members should check with the City Administrator to see if an official City response has already been sent or is in progress.
+The Chief Information Officer (CIO) will handle all official correspondence under the general direction of Council.